 Our friends and family affectionately call our back porch the Adirondack Room.
 It fits.
 It’s a cozy and relaxing spot, and even though we aren’t back here as much in the colder months, I love to decorate it for Christmas.
 Plus, you can see the tree from the road behind the house.

-This was Hubby’s little red wagon when he was growing up.
+This was Carter’s little red wagon when he was growing up.

 We also added some Christmas pillows and outdoor greens in a vintage crate.

 That’s it!
 I hope you enjoyed your Christmas Home Tour of the Bertone Homestead.
-It’s nothing fancy or magazine worthy, but it is full of warmth and love and family traditions.
+It may not be fancy or magazine worthy, but it is full of warmth and love and family traditions.

 Are you Inspired?